0100101101011010/food/_posts/2019-01-13-savoury-lentil-soup-slow-cooker-instant-pot.md

          </div>
      </div>
 </div>

+<p>This recipe is super forgiving and easy to customize!
+For example, if you want a thicker stew-like meal, just reduce the water by a quarter.
+You can substitute double the amount of fresh thyme for dried.
+The spinach can be swapped out for kale or swiss chard or left out altogether.</p>
+<p>The first time I made this, I sauteed the onions and garlic in 1 tsp of sesame oil.
+But having done it with just water since then, I don't think the taste is hugely affected.
+If you're not counting calories, feel free to add some oil to make it more fragrant!</p>
+<b>To make vegan:</b>
+<p>Use 2 L of vegetable stock instead of water and chicken bouillon.</p>

 I can't believe it's February already!
 Last month, I was settling into my co-op job and trying to get used to real "Adulthood."
 Now things have fallen into a kind of routine, although I'm still figuring a lot of things out.Even though I had a lot of fun cooking last term, I've really discovered